 Moscow: IDRIS publisher.
 2021; 416 p.
 16+

-On November 4, 1906, two respectable gentlemen arrived in Phoenix, the capital of the state of Arizona.
-One was a weighty, gray-haired gentleman; another was a miniature middle-aged man with a thin, gaunt face.
-If it weren’t for the high-heeled boots and the elegant Victorian-style duplex coat, he could be mistaken for a teenage boy, the son of a grizzled gentleman.
+On November 4, 1906, two respectable gentlemen arrived in Phoenix, the capital of Arizona: one heavyset and gray-haired, the other a diminutive, middle-aged man with a thin, haggard face.
+Were it not for his high-heeled boots and elegantly androgynous Victorian-style frock coat, from behind, one might have confused him for a teenage boy—the son of the gray-haired gentleman.

 At the beginning of the 20th century people with consumption came to Arizona from all over America.
 Almost 25 years have passed since Koch discovered the causative agent of consumption, which has caused the highest number of deaths among all diseases over the last two centuries.
 But as well as century ago, a climate that stimulates the body’s defenses was considered as the best way of treatment.
 The dry desert wind, a lot of sunshine, the warm winter and the hot summer made Phoenix the best natural health resort for tuberculosis patients, the home of their last hope.
 Tent type resorts for poor people and landscaped hotels for the rich were opened in the city and the surrounding area.
 Reception of tuberculosis patients turned into a profitable business of the state Arizona and hotel Union.

 A miniature man registered under the name of Nicolai de Raylan, and his companion as Dr. William Rowe.
 They rented two adjacent comfortable rooms, connected by a large balcony.
 While the porter was moving the luggage of the guests to the room, the owner of the hotel Mr. Christofferson managed to talk with the doctor and became convinced of the rightness of his guess.
 Rowe told him he met de Raylan a few months ago in small town Canon of the Rocky Mountains of Colorado, where he worked as a practicing physician.